 To avoid turning this into a science lecture*, let’s move on to how to control fire blight.

 *Learn more about the symptoms and life cycle of fire blight in this Fire Blight Fact Sheet via Cornell University.

 In high-pressure areas, your best defense is likely going to be a combination of cultural practices, cleanup, and manual/chemical control methods.

 Cultural practices.
 Any excessive amount of new growth on your tree is easily susceptible to fire blight infection.
 To avoid this susceptibility to fire blight in your trees, especially if you live where fire blight is a known issue, it is recommended that you use a low-nitrogen fertilizer during the growing season (stopping before July) – and only fertilize when necessary.
+A soil test will help you determine whether or not your soil even needs a fertilizer application.
 Fertilizers should only be used to supplement nutrients in soils that are lacking them.

 Cleanup.
 Be sure to do a complete cleanup around your trees when fall rolls around.
 Collect all pruning debris, mummified fruit, and fallen leaves.
 Move them away from the trees and destroy them – do not add to compost!
 This will prevent the bacteria from overwintering in the debris and then spreading.

 Manual control.
 Remove the blighted wood from infected shrubs and trees, as this helps prevent the disease spreading.
 Prune off all infected branches at least 8 inches below the blighted area (some experts even recommend pruning to 12 inches below blighted areas).
 Burn and destroy the affected branches if possible.